uncas/NuGetServer/readme.md

 To set up the NuGet package server:

 * Clone the repository
-* Configure package path and api key in web.config\appSettings\packagesPath and apiKey
+* Configure path of package folder and api key in web.config\appSettings\packagesPath and web.config\appSettings\apiKey
+* Put NuGet packages (*.nupkg) in the package folder
 * Build the solution
 * Mount the website